Scaling Laws for Online Advertisement Retrieval: Scaling Laws of Budget and Revenue

-$R/R^*$ aligns better with online revenue mainly because it explicitly considers the commercial value (eCPM) of each ad, directly reflects the goal of maximizing revenue, and reduces the gap between offline evaluation and online performance.
-If the following two assumptions are met, a linear relationship between $R/R^*$ and online revenue is likely to exist:
+$R/R^*$ aligns better with online revenue mainly because it explicitly considers the commercial value (eCPM) of each ad, directly reflects the goal of maximizing revenue, and reduces the gap between offline evaluation and online performance. \textbf{If the following assumptions are met, we can prove that the R/R* and online revenue have a linear relationship.
+The proof is in the Appendix~\ref{appendix:rr}}.